 Share of U.S. geothermal electricity produced by each state, 2016:

 Geothermal heat pumps use the constant temperatures near the surface of the earth to heat and cool buildings.
 Geothermal heat pumps transfer heat from the ground (or water) into buildings during the winter and reverse the process in the summer.

 Geothermal energy contributes a significant share of electricity generation in several countries

-In 2013, twenty countries, including the United States, generated a total of about 70 billion kWh of electricity from geothermal energy.1 Indonesia was the second-largest geothermal power producer after the United States, at about 11 billion kWh of electricity, which equaled approximately 5% of Indonesia's total power generation.
-Iceland was the seventh-largest producer at about 5 billion kWh of electricity, but the largest share of its total electricity generation was from geothermal energy at 27%.
+In 2014, 21 countries, including the United States, generated a total of about 69 billion kWh of electricity from geothermal energy.1 The Philippines was the second-largest geothermal electricity producer after the United States, at about 10 billion kWh of electricity, which equaled approximately 14% of the Philippines' total electricity generation.
+Kenya was the seventh-largest producer of electricity from geothermal energy at about 5 billion kWh of electricity, but it had the largest share of its total electricity generation from geothermal energy at about 44%.